Funding possibilities for AU/SG/NZ in Europe

 Running of the program and calendar

 - The French universities, schools or group of establishments participating propose laboratory internship topics of three to six months destined towards Australian students at an Honours (fourth year Bachelor), Master or Doctoral level.
 The topic of the internship is developed through exchanges with their industry and Australian university partners.
 The involvement of French companies with a presence in Australia is an advantage.
 Internships must commence before 31 December 2019.
 The deadline for internship topic propositions to be sent is 31 January 2019.

-- The internship propositions will be disseminated by the Australian partner university to their students from February 2019 onwards.
+- The internship propositions will be disseminated by the Australian partner university to their students from February 2019 onward.

 - Candidates from the participating Australian universities can submit their application for funding by completing the online “Nicolas Baudin Program” form.
 The deadline for applications to be submitted online is 15 April 2019.

 - The Embassy will make the final selection of Laureates along with the participating French and Australian universities with respect to their financial capacities.
 The selected Laureates will be announced in May 2019.